-06.11.2014 The original photo showcases from both sides of the Andrew Paterson Studio laneway entrance are removed and destroyed.
-The present company owner had been instructed to remove them by the Council because one of them was attached to the Victorian Market, a listed building.
+06.11.2014 The photo showcases from both sides of the Andrew Paterson Studio laneway entrance are removed and destroyed.
+Most likely not the originals, the company owner had been instructed to remove them by the Council because one of them was attached to the Victorian Market — a listed building.

 15.10.2014 The autumn issue of The North Magazine runs a story about the fire that destroyed the Paterson Studio in 1914.

 01.10.2014 Presentation titled ‘Paterson: Portrait of an artist-photographer‘ given by Adrian Harvey to the Inverness Local History Forum, in the Spectrum Centre, Inverness.